DGAP-Public Voting Rights: Evotec AG (english) () | aktiencheck.de

 Person subject to the notification obligation is not controlled and does itself not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuer (1.).
 X Full chain of controlled undertakings starting with the ultimate controlling natural person or legal entity:

-Name % of voting rights % of voting rights Total of both (if at least held through instruments (if (if at least 3% or more) at least held 5% or more) held 5% or more) Novo % % % Nordisk Fonden Novo 8.99 % 0 % 8.99 % A/S
+Name % of voting % of voting rights Total of both rights (if at through instruments (if at least least held 3% (if at least held 5% held 5% or or more) or more) more) Roland Oetker 5.74 % % 5.77 % ROI 3.42 % % % Verwaltungsgesel- lschaft mit beschränkter Haftung

 9. In case of proxy voting according to Sec.
 22 para.
 3 WpHG